 I’ve been running my handmade business for over a decade and I’ve helped A LOT of other people build their own businesses.
-I’ve seen that there are 4 distinct stages of handmade business.
+I’ve seen that there are 4 distinct stages of a handmade business.
 4 different income or sales levels that are quite different from each other.

 In this post, I’m going to break those down and explain to you what you need to do at each of these different levels.